This Amish Breakfast Casserole is my house's most requested breakfast recipe. Easy to put together Christmas Eve for Santa's breakfast.

 Ingredients

-Cottage Cheese--Brings moisture and texture to the casserole
+- Cottage Cheese--Brings moisture, texture, and more protein to the casserole

 Top Tips